- EU dentists

 In summary, a high quality of life!

-In reality, I can summarize all of the above in one meaningful term: high quality of life.
+In reality, I can summarize all these 12 reasons in one meaningful term: high quality of life.

 As a dentist, you have the opportunity to move to a country that is safe, where you have more than enough career opportunities, and where you have everything you need to enjoy a comfortable life.
 Naturally, this applies to both you and your (future) family.